The DAISY Award and The BEE Award

 Sharon Larson, RN

-LRH's BEE Award Honoree, Brandon Villeneuve, MA!
+LRH's BEE Award Honoree, Christopher Toves, CRNA!

-The BEE Award for Exceptional Caregivers was established last year to complement our DAISY Award, which is specific to nursing.
-Standing for “Being Extraordinary Every day”, any care team member can be nominated for and receive The BEE Award.
+The BEE Award for Exceptional Caregivers was established to complement our DAISY Award, which is specific to nursing.
+Standing for “Being Extraordinary Every Day,” any care team member can be nominated for and receive The BEE Award.
 Both the DAISY and BEE Awards are presented quarterly, and nominations are accepted from patients, community members, and LRH personnel.

 Past BEE Honorees: